engineering87/SharpSanitizer/README.md

 [![issues - SharpSanitizer](https://img.shields.io/github/issues/engineering87/SharpSanitizer)](https://github.com/engineering87/SharpSanitizer/issues)
 [![stars - SharpSanitizer](https://img.shields.io/github/stars/engineering87/SharpSanitizer?style=social)](https://github.com/engineering87/SharpSanitizer)

-SharpSanitizer is a C# .NET 6.0 library that allows to sanitize the properties of a generic object by specifying rules and constraints for the individual properties.
+SharpSanitizer is a .NET library that allows to sanitize the properties of a generic object by specifying rules and constraints for the individual properties.
 The constraints and contextual sanitization rules are specified parametrically.

 ### How it works